top of page

 ABOUT

-Kady Yellow has been activating public spaces since 2010, when she first discovered the transformative power of collaboration with municipal governments, community organizations, and the cultural sector to build vibrant, people-centered cities.
-She holds dual Bachelor's degrees in Mathematics and Design from Binghamton University (BU).
+Kady Yellow has been activating public spaces since 2010, when she first discovered the power of collaboration among governments, communities, and the cultural sector to create vibrant, people-centered cities.
+She holds dual Bachelor’s degrees in Mathematics and Design from Binghamton University (BU).

 Born and raised in Binghamton, NY, Kady overcame early adversity to become the city’s youngest Commissioner for Downtown Development and co-founder of the Department of Public Art.
-As a mayoral appointee to the Public Art Advisory Board, she helped bring the global mural movement to Broome County.
-Under her leadership, the initiative took root locally and grew into a formal economic development zone known as iDistrict Murals & Mosaics.
-She also helped establish the city’s first Director of Placemaking position.
+As a mayoral appointee to the Public Art Advisory Board, she helped bring the global mural movement to Broome County, leading to the creation of iDistrict Murals & Mosaics, a formal economic development zone.
+She also led the city’s $1 million Bloomberg Public Art Challenge grant under Mayor Rich David and later helped establish its first Director of Placemaking position.

-After publishing her first book on creative placemaking in 2019, Kady was recruited as the first Director of Placemaking in Flint, Michigan.
-Her work focused on empowering residents to engage in urban planning by breaking down barriers to participation.
-Her Flint model gained national attention and is now being replicated in North Carolina, New York, and California.
-In 2022, she hosted Placemaking Week Michigan, a nationally recognized event that brought together leaders from Project for Public Spaces, the Brookings Institution, and PlacemakingUS alongside 25 of the country’s top placemakers to explore resident-led transformations in Flint.
+After publishing her first book on creative placemaking in 2019, Kady became the first Director of Placemaking for Flint, Michigan, where she developed the nationally recognized Pop-Up Civics model to engage residents in urban planning.
+Her work has since been replicated in Raleigh, Pittsburgh, Akron, Austin, Long Beach, and other U.S. cities.
+In 2022, she hosted Placemaking Week Michigan, bringing together leaders from Project for Public Spaces, the Brookings Institution, and PlacemakingUS alongside 25 top practitioners.

-Kady has been supported by numerous organizations dedicated to improving quality of life, including the American Planning Association (Broome County Chapter), the American Institute of Architects (North Carolina Chapter), the Carriage Town Historic Association (Michigan), and the Flint Public Art Project.
-She has served as an international keynote speaker for RAUM (Netherlands), is a National Endowment for the Arts Creative Placemaking grantee, and produces the global event series Placemaking Week.
+Her work has been supported by the American Planning Association, American Institute of Architects, Carriage Town Historic Association, and Flint Public Art Project.
+She is an NEA Creative Placemaking grantee, an international keynote speaker for RAUM (Netherlands), and producer of the global event series Placemaking Week.

 Porch Fest